-You need to replace a vehicle log book or 'V5C' if the original got damaged, lost, or stolen.
-A similar process also applies if you did not get a V5C logbook with a new vehicle.
+You must get a replacement log book (V5C) if the original is damaged or lost.
+The same application process also applies if you did not get a V5C after buying a new vehicle.

 Telephone: 0300 790 6802

 Note: What if you have not got the green 'new keeper's details' slip?
-In this case you would have to pay a fee of £25.
-Include a cheque or postal order made payable to 'DVLA, Swansea' and allow up to 6 weeks to get a V5C.
+In this case, you would have to pay a fee of £25 (made payable to 'DVLA, Swansea').
+Allow four (4) to six (6) weeks to have the V5C returned.

-Fill in the standard application for a log book (form V62).
-Take the form and the £25 fee to a Post Office branch that handles vehicle tax.
+Fill in the standard 'DVLA V62 application form' and take it with the £25 fee to a Post Office branch that handles vehicle taxation.
 The Post Office will confirm whether you can get road tax without the log book.

+DVLA log book not arrived?
 The time to wait for a new V5C logbook varies on how you applied for it.
-But, you should phone the DVLA if the new log book does not arrive:
+You should phone the DVLA if the new log book does not arrive:

-How to get a Replacement Vehicle Log Book V5C in the United Kingdom
+Applying for a New Log Book (V5C) in the United Kingdom